smurfie/point-and-click/docs/manual.md

 For example imagine that a character in the game `X` tells you that he needs a haircut.
 In another screen you found a barber shop.
 You can set an objective `barberShopFound` and mark it as completed when you inspect this barber shop.
 Later when you return to `X` you can see new conversation option that unlocks only when the objective `barberShopFound`is completed: `If you go down this street you will find a barber shop`

 #### Mixtures
-Here you can manage the mixtures/combinations of the game.
+Here you can manage the game mixtures/combinations.
 A mixture is when in the game the user selects an object of the inventory and combines it with another object of the inventory or with a screen area.

 <kbd>![mixtures](./img/mixtures.png)</kbd>